Ludwig Schläfli: Research

 Schläfli did pioneering research in the geometry of spaces of more than three dimensions, recorded in a treatise Theorie der vielfachen Kontinuität that he wrote between 1850 and 1852.
 It was rejected by both the Austrian Academy of Sciences and the Berlin Academy of Science, and published in full only in 1901, after Schläfli's death.
 Only then was its importance recognized, for instance by Pieter Hendrik Schoute, who wrote that "This treatise surpasses in scientific value a good portion of everything that has been published up to the present day in the field of multidimensional geometry."
 In this work, Schläfli identified and classified the regular polytopes of all higher dimensional Euclidean spaces, and classified them using a notation that is still widely used, the Schläfli symbol.
+He described and provided constructions for the six regular convex 4-polytopes, the dimensional analogues of the five Platonic solids.
+Among these he discovered the unique 24-cell, 600-cell and 120-cell, the 4-dimensional analogues of the cuboctahedron, icosahedron and dodecahedron respectively, as well as the analogues of the tetrahedron, octahedron and cube which occur in all dimensions.

 At around the same time, he clarified the formulation of three-dimensional spherical geometry by observing that it could be interpreted as the geometry of a hypersphere in four-dimensional space.
 The Schläfli functions, giving the volume of a spherical or Euclidean simplex in terms of its dihedral angles, and the Schläfli orthoscheme, a special simplex with a path of right-angled dihedrals, come from Schläfli's work on higher dimensions.

-Among the many topics of Schläfli other later works were the discovery of the Schläfli double six from Cayley's 27 lines on a cubic surface, a series of papers on special functions, work on the modular group prefiguring later discoveries of Dirichlet, and work on Weber modular functions and class field theory prefiguring later discoveries of Heinrich Martin Weber.
+Among the many topics of Schläfli's other later works were the discovery of the Schläfli double six from Cayley's 27 lines on a cubic surface, a series of papers on special functions, work on the modular group prefiguring later discoveries of Dirichlet, and work on Weber modular functions and class field theory prefiguring later discoveries of Heinrich Martin Weber.